MUSAM

 The research output regards the publication of scientific results in top journals of physics, engineering and materials science.
 Most of them are co-authored by PhD students and are stemming from international cooperations.
 Another important output concerns the formation of Ph.D. candidates capable of exporting the scientific skills acquired at IMT not only in other academic groups, but also into the industry, which represents the best way to disseminate the methodologies developed in the research unit to industrial practice.

-MUSAM-Lab included in Cartaditalia n.3 dedicated to "New frontiers of Italian scientific research" Cartaditalia
+MUSAM-Lab included in Cartaditalia n.3 dedicated to "New frontiers of Italian scientific research" Cartaditalia 10-year report

 Key figures (2013-2023)